HarrisonWilde/famews/README.md

 # the subsequent steps rely on the different stage outputs defined by Yèche et al.
 ```

+Then please follow the instructions of the HiRID Benchmark repository to obtain preprocessed data in a suitable format.

 ### Conda Environment

 A conda environment configuration is provided: `environment_linux.yml`.
 You can create